yeokm1/midi-to-ultimaker2-gcode/README.md

 # midi-to-simple-metal-gcode
 Convert a MIDI music file to gcode instructions compatible with the Ultimaker 2.
 The conversion code was obtained from where this repository was [forked from](https://github.com/michthom/MIDI-to-CNC).

 The concept behind how a 3D printer can generate musical tunes is explained [here](http://zeroinnovations.com/how-to-play-the-imperial-march-on-a-3d-printer/).
-That author also uses a Printrbot Simple Metal as well but did not mention his instructions so I created a short tutorial below.

 ##Demo videos on Youtube
 To be added...

 The Gcode for these are placed inside ```gcode_files``` directory.

-##How to convert a midi file for the Printrbot Simple Metal?
+##How to convert a midi file for the Ultimaker 2?

 Not all midi files can be supported or be converted properly.
 If my understanding is correct, only 3 notes can be played concurrently at any one time as there are only 3 axes motors available.
 The code will randomly pick any three notes if there are too many concurrent note playbacks.